Robert Garcia (American boxer): IBF super featherweight champion

 On March 13, 1998 a then undefeated Garcia (29–0) captured the vacant IBF Super Featherweight Championship with a unanimous decision win over Harold Warren.
 In his first title defense he knocked out Cuban Ramon Ledon at the Trump Taj Mahal, Atlantic City, New Jersey.

 His next fight was against two-time World Champion, Puerto Rico's John John Molina.
 Garcia defeated Molina over twelve rounds; that fight card also featured Mike Tyson, Zab Judah, and Fres Oquendo.

 He lost the belt in an upset to rising undefeated phenom Diego Corrales.
 After a win over title contender Sandro Marcos he moved back up in the world rankings.

 WBA super featherweight title challenge and retirement

 In January 2001, he earned a shot at the undefeated WBA Super Featherweight champion Joel Casamayor.
 Casamayor won the fight and Garcia retired shortly after beating veteran John Trigg by knockout.

 Training career

 Garcia worked as a trainer at La Colonia Gym in Oxnard, California.
 Notable fighters who have trained under Garcia include Nonito Donaire and Tony Ferguson.
 Most recently he opened his own boxing gym named Robert Garcia Boxing Academy in Oxnard, California.
-On January 12, 2025, Robert Garcia was named The Ring's Trainer of the Year for 2024.
+He is a three-time Boxing Writers Association of America Trainer of the Year (2012, 2024, 2025) and a two-time Ring magazine Trainer of the Year (2011, 2024).